-THIS EPISODE IS A THOUGHT EXPERIMENT FOR JEHOVAH’S WITNESSES.
-Now, I know that Jehovah’s Witnesses listen to my podcasts, albeit secretly, so if you’re a Jehovah’s Witness this one is especially for you.
+I KNOW THAT JEHOVAH’S WITNESSES listen to my podcasts and read my blog, albeit secretly, so if you’re a Jehovah’s Witness this one is especially for you.
 I’ll start by asking you a question:

 Do you care whether what you’re being taught by the governing body is true or not?